themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 > {{ theme:partial src="aside-header" voice="gabe" text="Local vs. Web History" }}
 >
-> Since application like Keyboard Maestro and Alfred only exist on my Mac and do not sync information over the Internet, I don't have an concerns about sensitive information being recorded in the history.
-I use FileVault on my Mac, so in theory, someone would need to know my master password to view the history.
+> Since applications like Keyboard Maestro and Alfred only exist on my Mac and do not sync information over the Internet, I don't have any concerns about sensitive information being recorded in the history.
+I use FileVault on my Mac, so in theory someone would need to know my master password to view the history.
 However, there are plenty of tools that sync information through the Internet and I would think twice about allowing them to grab my passwords.

 ### Keyboard Maestro